Serranito

 It is generally consumed at lunch or dinner, as a main dish after a snack of tapas.
-It is quite typical in fairs and verbenas.
+It is often available at fairs and verbenas.

 A smaller version of the serranito is known as the montadito.

 As the origin of this typical dish today, there are the "Échate pa' ya" bars in the Cerro del Águila and Juan XXIII neighborhoods of Seville in the 1970s.
 From that formula, the ex-bullfighter José Luis Cabeza Hernández, who during his active time was known as José Luis del Serranito, patented the trademark and the term Serranito, as well as the tapa.